openbmc/phosphor-logging/extensions/openpower-pels/README.md

 _PID="12345"
 ```

+## Default UserData sections for BMC created PELs

+The extension code that creates PELs will add these UserData sections to every
+PEL:

+- The AdditionalData property contents
+  - If the AdditionalData property in the OpenBMC event log has anything in it,
+    it will be saved in a UserData section as a JSON string.

 ## The PEL Message Registry

 The PEL message registry is used to create PELs from OpenBMC event logs.